The Effect of Alzheimer’s on the Mental Health of the Family Carer

 The second stage focuses on medical evaluation which may include physical examination, neurological tests to assess memory and thinking skills.

-Blood tests and brain imaging are also performed to rule out other potential causes of symptoms.
+Blood tests and brain imaging are also performed to rule out other potential of symptoms.

 Furthermore, supportive services like homecare aids or adult day centres provide respite care for families.